Trump says he feels 'badly' for Flynn, points finger at Clinton

 Clinton was interviewed by the FBI during the campaign about her use of a private server while leading the State Department, but Trump offered no proof to support his claim Monday.

-Former FBI Director James Comey, in his testimony to the House Oversight Committee in July, said "we have no basis to conclude that she lied to the FBI."
+FBI Director James Comey, in his testimony to the House Oversight Committee in July 2016, said, "We have no basis to conclude that she lied to the FBI."

-Former Rep. Jason Chaffetz, R-Utah, pushed further, asking, "Did Hillary Clinton lie under oath?"
+Rep. Jason Chaffetz, R-Utah, who has since left Congress, pushed further, asking, "Did Hillary Clinton lie under oath?"

 "Not to the FBI, not to a case we're working," Comey said at the time.

-Note: CORRECTION (Dec.
-4, 1:55 p.m., ET): An earlier version of this article misstated when James Comey, referring to Hillary Clinton, told the House Oversight Committee, "We had no basis to conclude that she lied to the FBI."
-Comey, the FBI director at the time, testified in July 2016, not in July 2017.